2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 ## Introduction

-This repository contains helper scripts for the 2nd Watch ROC Cloud Health project.
-These scripts are meant to speed up the process of verifying information gathered by the Cloud Health policies.
+This repository contains a validator program for the 2nd Watch ROC Cloud Health project.
+It is meant to speed up the process of verifying information gathered by the Cloud Health policies.
 Some clients have thousands of resources to be verified - ain't nobody got time for that.

 ![img.png](src/img_4.png)<br>
 _Working on it... but not by hand._